cadesalaberry/dayofweek/README.md

 dayofweek
 =========

-Finds the year following a given date DDMMYYYY for which the DDMM is the same week day as DDMMYYYY.
+Gets the day of the week from a date using Zeller's algorithm.
+Il also finds the five year (after a given date DDMMYYYY) for which the DDMM is the same week day as DDMMYYYY.

 # Sample Output